1. Hire a REALTOR!

 - Provide different loan options that are available to you and the pros and cons of each;

-- Provide details on the loan amount, interest rate, terms and closing costs;
+- Provide details on the loan amount, interest rate, terms, closing costs and payment options; and

-- Provide you with a pre-approval letter to give to your agent so he/she knows you are qualified and to submit with any offers.
+- Provide you with a pre-approval letter to give to your agent and to submit with any offers.

-2. Determine what type of property you’re looking
+3. Determine what type of property you’re looking for.

 - Location (city, neighborhood, proximity to work or schools)